yiliren/yiliren.github.io/_pages/about.md

 News
 ======
-04/2025 I serve as a panelist for NSF CISE MSI-CNS.
+04/2025 I serve as a panelist for NSF.

 03/2025 I served as TPC member for IEEE WF-IoT 2025.